joshfraim/Interactive-Ecommerce-Sales-Insights-with-PostgreSQL-and-Tableau/README.md

 # Interactive-Ecommerce-Sales-Insights-with-PostgreSQL-and-Tableau
-This project involves analyzing E-commerce sales data using PostgreSQL for database management and Tableau for data visualization.
-It includes RFM analysis for customer segmentation and various interactive dashboards to display sales trends, running sales and geographical sales distribution.
+This project focuses on analyzing retail sales data to derive actionable insights using PostgreSQL for database management and Tableau for interactive data visualization.
+The analysis includes sales trends, customer RFM analysis and geographical sales distribution..